wang296/CS6501-Text-Mining/index.md

 # Announcements

+**March 1st**: The lecture slides for "Lexical Semantics Word Senses" have been posted.

+**February 29th**: We will have our first make-up class on March 1st, 11am-12:15pm, in Thornton Hall E303.

 **February 16th**: The lecture slides for "part of speech tagging and sequence labeling" have been posted.

 **February 13th**: MP1 has been posted and it has two due dates.